79: Point Roberts

 When the US and Canadian governments decided the border between our two countries, a few places got left on the “wrong” side of the line.
-On the west coast, Point Roberts is one of those places.
+Those places are called exclaves.
+On the west coast, Point Roberts became one of those places.

 Image Courtesy pointswithacrew.com

 Welcome to Brain Junk.
 I’m Trace Kerr, and I’m Amy Barton and this is a Brain Storm.